South Walton Is The Place To Race

 The Timpoochee Trail

-At 19 miles long, the Timpoochee Trail is the most widely used paved paths in South Walton.
-A run on the trail from start to finish would take runners through 12 of South Walton’s 16 beach communities, with views of state parks, the state forest and rare coastal dune lakes.
+At 19 miles long, the Timpoochee Trail is the most widely used paved path in South Walton.
+A run on the trail from start to finish would take runners through 12 of South Walton’s 16 beach neighborhoods, with views of state parks, the state forest and rare coastal dune lakes.

-- Alys Beach 5K & 1 Mile Fun Run: Held annually in Alys Beach, the course will take runners through the town and ends with an oversized obstacle course for kids of all ages.
-The race is scheduled for Sept.
-3. For more information, visit alysbeach.com/event/6th-annual-alys-beach-5k-1-mile-fun-run/.
+- Alys Beach 5K & 1 Mile Fun Run: Held annually in Alys Beach, the course takes runners through the town and ends with an oversized obstacle course for kids of all ages.
+For more information, visit alysbeach.com.

-- 30A 10K, 5K and One Mile Fun Run: Held in Rosemary Beach, this annual race is held over the Thanksgiving Holiday and takes racers through Alys Beach, Seacrest and WaterSound Beach before heading back to finish in Rosemary Beach.
-The race is scheduled for Nov.
-27-28.
+- 30A 10K, 5K and 1 Mile Fun Run: Held on Thanksgiving Day in Rosemary Beach, this annual race takes runners through Alys Beach, Seacrest and WaterSound before heading back to finish in Rosemary Beach.
 For more information, visit 30a10k.com/.

-- Seaside School Half Marathon & 5K Run: Held annually in Seaside, the race will feature a 13.1-mile Half Marathon Course and a 5K Course.
-The 2018 race is scheduled for February 28 - March 1.
-For more information, visit runseasidefl.com/.
+- Seaside School Half Marathon & 5K Run: Held annually in Seaside, the race features a 13.1-mile half marathon course and a 5K course.
+For more information about the event, visit runseasidefl.com/.